luapower/luapower-all/ui.md

 ### Configuration

-The following properties can be used to initialize a layer and can also be changed freely at runtime to change its behavior or appearance.
+The following attributes can be used to initialize a layer and can also be changed freely at runtime to change its behavior or appearance.

 -------------------------------- ---------------- ------------------------------------------------------------------